daaimah123/skills_matrix/README.md

 - 🏠 **Managed a household** You've practiced vendor management, budgeting, and logistics coordination
 - 🎉 **Planned family events** You've honed project management, stakeholder communication, and crisis management

 These aren't "soft" skills—they're essential leadership capabilities that organizations desperately need but often undervalue.
-Our Skills Matrix helps you identify, articulate, and leverage these powerful transferable skills in your professional life.
+This Skills Matrix helps you identify, articulate, and leverage these powerful transferable skills in your professional life.

 ## 🛠️ Tech Stuff (For The Nerds Among Us)

 Built with the cool kids' stack:

-- Next.js (App Router because we're not dinosaurs)
+- Next.js (App Router because this thing isn't a dinosaur)
 - React (duh)
-- TypeScript (because we like catching errors before they catch us)
+- TypeScript (because I like catching errors before they catch me)
 - Tailwind CSS (no more fighting with CSS, life's too short)
 - shadcn/ui components (pretty buttons without the hassle)